therealaxax/fyp/readme.md

 Instructions:

-Dependencies: PostgreSQL with PostGIS, langchain, OpenAI API, sqlalchemy, geopandas (installed using conda)
+Dependencies: PostgreSQL with PostGIS, langchain, OpenAI API, sqlalchemy, geopandas (installed using conda), python

 geopandas was installed in a conda env, remember to run "conda activate env_name", in my directory, env_name is called geoenv